top of page

 P6 — Operational behaviour.

-Governance practices alone do not qualify unless structural consistency is observable.
+Governance practices alone do not qualify unless anatomy consistency is observable.

 Foundation — First IT Architecture